ibm-cloud-docs/satellite/tenancy-model.md

 # {{site.data.keyword.satelliteshort}} for resellers
 {: #tenancy-model}

-As a hybrid or distributed cloud reseller, you can set up {{site.data.keyword.satelliteshort}} locations and deploy {{site.data.keyword.openshiftshort}}.
+As a hybrid or distributed cloud reseller, you can set up {{site.data.keyword.satelliteshort}} locations and deploy {{site.data.keyword.openshiftshort}} clusters for your customers across hybrid and multicloud environments.
 {: shortdesc}

 ## Account overview